bryanhain97/bryanhain97/README.md

 - 👋  Hi, my name is Bryan I'm from Berlin and 24 years old.
-I'm trying to become a self taught developer.
+Self taught developer working as a Junior Dev for Micromerce.

 - 👀  I’m interested in programming and computer hardware architecture.